burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 This Repo includes Versions of these Scripts for Vanilla UTMT as well

+> [!IMPORTANT]
+> That Github Repo also includes my Decompiling Pack, which has ALL the best tools to Decompile ANY GameMaker Game, including this one

 ## Special thanks

 Special thanks to everybody who did previous research on unpacking and decompiling Undertale, it was a really huge help: